-The fairness of the pension system will be analyzed according to information on the distribtuion of goverage and vesting by earnings, age and sex.
-The core of the May 1983 pension supplement lies in a series of questions about pension coverage and entitlement.
-These remained virtually unchanged from the May 1979 DOL/SSA pension supplement to ensure comparability.
-The three core questions in these and other surveys of this type are on coverage participation and future benefit entitlement.
-2/ reasonable way to count the number of employees who may be eligible for future retirement benefits.
-Only findings on coverage and future benefit receipt are reported in this Testimony.
+The fairness of the pension system can be analyzed according to information on the distribution of coverage and vesting by earnings, age and sex through a series of three core questions from the 1983 EBRI/HHHS pension supplement on pension coverage and entitlement.
+These remained virtually unchanged from the May 1979 DOL/SSA survey to ensure comparability.
+The core questions both pension surveys (and others of this type) ask about pension coverage, participation and future benefit entitlement.
+2/

-Although these three questions appear straightforward, many survey respondents appear to have difficulty interpreting them and provide inappropriate answers from time to time.
-This problem has been recognized by other analysts of pension coverage and entitlement.
-It is probably a result of the complex nature of the pension system itself.
+Although these questions appear straightforward, many survey respondents appear to have difficulty interpreting them and provide inappropriate answers from time to time.
+This problem has been recognized by other analysts of pension coverage and entitlement and is probably a result of the complex nature of the pension system itself.